 Another important principle in sophrology is positive action.
 Not only do we train to reconnect with the body and to see things for what they are but we also train to focus on the positive during a session.
 It does not mean we ignore the negative.
 If you feel tensions or have negative thoughts during a session you should acknowledge what is present.
 However in our sophrology training we try to put the negative into brackets, just for the time of the session, and focus on positive sensations.
 This principle when applied to a session and practiced on a regular basis starts to transpires into daily life.
 You start developing a more and more positive mindset which is going to increase your ability to cope with daily challenges.

 As a result of the increased ability to tune in the body, seeing things for what they are and taking positive action those who practice Sophrology often feel more and more confident in their own abilities.
 They uncover their fantastic inner resources and potential.
 As a consequence they feel physically and emotionally balanced and overall happier with their lives.

-Would you like to discover sophrology?
+Would you like to put Sophrology to the test?